 After his short stint as Batman, Grayson eventually returned to his role as Nightwing, but his time as The Dark Knight left a lasting impact on the character.
 Fans were able to witness a more complex and mature version of Grayson, one who had to grapple with the immense burden of the Batman mantle.
 This experience helped Grayson evolve into a more capable and well-rounded hero, one who could better understand the struggles of those who fought alongside him.
 Ultimately, Grayson’s turn as Batman served as a defining moment for the character, and it is still celebrated by fans as a testament to his enduring legacy in the DC Universe.

 This story arc begins in Batman 512 and is called Prodigal.
-It is included in Batman: Knightfall Volume 3 which happens to be relatively cheap.
+It is included in Batman: Knightfall Volume 3 (Affiliate Link) which happens to be relatively cheap.
 So there you have it.
 We see Dick Grayson as Batman, and an interesting one at that.
 Any thoughts?
 Leave a comment below.
 Or not.
 I Really do not care.